Custom attribute map rules

 To create a default rule:

-1. Go to Settings > SSO.
+1. Go to Security and access > Single sign-on.

-2. Open the SAML Attribute Map tab.
+2. Open the SAML attribute map tab.

 • For a default rule you'd like applied to all readers coming in through SSO, use any attribute that is always populated from your IdP.
 Email address, username or user ID, first name, or last name are often good candidates.